nikolai4D/frontEndFramework/README.md

 # Quick Set up:

+## Express project:
 Create an express project.
-Add the nd_frontend package through the command "git i https://github.com/nikolai4D/frontEndFramework.git"
+Add the nd_frontend package through the command "git i https://github.com/nikolai4D/frontEndFramework.git" Copy paste

-In your client js entry point, create  a new router as follows:
+## Vite:
+Use a bundler to bundle your dependancies and send them client side.
+Here we will be using Vite.
+Install the Vite npm package.

+At the root of your project, create a vite.config.js folder. give it this content:

 ```
-import {Router} from "nd_frontend"
+import { defineConfig } from 'vite'

-const router =  new Router().
+export default defineConfig({
+    build: {
+        minify: false,
+        rollupOptions: {
+            output: {
+                dir: 'dist',
+                format: 'module',
+                entryFileNames: 'index.mjs',
+            }
+        }
+    }
+})
 ```
+Your js own js code to be bundle should be in a directory named src.
+Your bundled script will be created in the dist folder.
+This dist folder should also be the one that express consider as 'static'.

+## Creating a view:

-Create a new file named Home, and paste the following code to it:
+In the src folder, create a new file named Home, and paste the following code to it:

 ```
 import {router} from "../../index.mjs";